kingdido999/zooming/README.md

 # Zooming

-Pure JavaScript image zoom that can be customized and invoked programmatically.

-- Click to zoom in
-- Press on the image for extra zoom-in and try moving around!
+Image zoom that makes sense.

+- Pure JavaScript & built with mobile in mind.
+- Smooth animations with intuitive gestures.
-- Zoom into a higher resolution image if supplied
+- Zoom into a hi-res image if supplied.
+- Easy to integrate & customizable.

 [Demo](http://desmonding.me/zooming/)